wgnf/SlnParser/README.md

 The current list of [project types](src/Contracts/../SlnParser/Contracts/ProjectType.cs) is not yet **complete**.

 If you encounter any Projects where the `Type` is `ProjectType.Unknown` and you know for sure which project type that is (providing an example would be best) create an _Issue_ providing the `TypeGuid` and what kind of project that is.
 Thanks! 😊

+Additionally if you encounter any project whose type has been misidentified, let me know as well!